FinOps: a new profession

 FinOps is the discipline of designing, building and operating the financial systems needed for a business to thrive.

 The very best CFOs and FCs incorporate an element of FinOps in their thinking.
-In fact we published a blog six months ago listing Finance Operations as one of the top three skills that a CFO should master.
+In fact, we published a blog detailing how Finance Operations is one of the top three skills that a CFO should master.

 Like the strategic CFO pathway, we see FinOps as a progression rather than a single role.
-In Quantico we have FinOps Leaders who work across multiple businesses and problems, FinOps Managers who design and build systems and FinOps Associates who carry them out.
-As with other pathways the skills required evolve over time.
+At Quantico, we have FinOps Leads who work across multiple businesses and problems, FinOps Managers who design and build systems and FinOps Associates who carry them out.
+As with other pathways, the skills required evolve over time.
 But crucially the objectives remain the same.

 So how can we all be a part of the positive change?